1923 Auckland Rugby League season: Top try scorers and point scorers

 These lists include tries and points scored in the first grade competition and the Roope Rooster knockout competition.
-A Goddick of the Devonport who scored 6 tries during the season later moved to Fiji to live and help promote the game of rugby union there.
+Alex Godick of Devonport, who scored 6 tries during the season later moved to Fiji to live and help promote the game of rugby union there.

 Other senior club matches and competitions

 Athletic v Wednesday representative team

 During the season a Wednesday afternoon competition was played and it was decided to play a match between Athletic who had a bye and a representative team from that competition as curtain-raiser to the City Rovers – Marist Old Boys match.

 Labour Day Carnival and charity sevens tournament

 On 20 October there was a carnival held at Carlaw Park with 7 a-side football on one field and seven-a-side rugby league on the other.
 There were three first round matches played with Richmond, Athletic A, and Devonport victorious.
 Richmond received a bye in the semi-finals and met Athletic in the final who they defeated 5 points to 0.

 The following weekend another seven-a-side tournament was held at Carlaw Park to raise money for the Takapuna Orphanage which was destroyed by fire.
 Unfortunately the weather was particularly bad in the morning which had an effect on the attendance with only 1,000 spectators.
 The teams were supposed to composed of senior players but in reality were largely made up of junior players.